×

 Transportation

 CPI for transportation accounts for all transportation-related goods, including boats, new cars, and airline fees, which are largely irrelevant to middle- and low-income families.
-The TLC Index takes into account the price of only the necessities, including gas, used car prices, and regular car maintenance.
+The TLC Index takes into account the price of only the necessities, including gas, car ownership costs, and regular car maintenance.

 Why does it matter?
 Using the TLC in place of CPI to assess the changes in cost of living for LMI households would significantly alleviate their financial burden by better adjusting pay, pensions, and government transfers.